Douglas County Correctional Center Inmate Bail & Bonds

 Option 3 - How to Post a Property Bond for a Defendant at Douglas County Correctional Center

-If you are a landowner in Douglas County you may be able to post a property bond.
-Property within Douglas County may be used as collateral to bail someone out.
-All owners of the property must be present to sign the bond in order for this to happen.
+If you own property in Douglas County, you may be able to post a property bond using real estate as collateral.
+All property owners must be present to sign the bond agreement.

-To find if property located outside of Douglas County can be used as collateral, call a local bail or bond agent or contact a defense lawyer.
+To find out if property outside Douglas County can be used, contact a local bail agent or attorney.

-Click here for additional information on how to post bail at Douglas County Correctional Center.
+Click here for more details about posting bail at Douglas County Correctional Center.

 Who can post Bail or Bond for a Defendant at Douglas County Correctional Center?